-The red variety comes from France.
-Around 300 Synonyms testify to the old age and worldwide distribution in almost all wine-producing countries, Important or historically significant alphabetically grouped by country are for example Augustiner, Auvernas, Blue Klevner, Pinot Noir, Frühschwarzer, Klävner, Klebroth, Klevner, carrots, Moréote, Pinot Blanc, Schwarzer, Schwarzer Burgunder, Schwarzer Traminer, Pinot Noir, Süßrot ( Germany ); Auvernat, Auvernas, Auvergnat, Berligout, Bourguignon, Clevner, Formentin Noir, Morillon Noir, Mourillon, Noble Joué, Noirien Franc, Noirien Noir, Orléanais, Pignola, Pignolet, Pineau de Bourgogne, Pineau de Bourgoyne, Pineau de Chambertin Pineau Noir, Pineau de Gevrey, Plant Doré, Vert Doré ( France ); Pinot Nero ( Italy ); Cerna, Pino Ceren, Pino Fran, Pino Negru, Pino Nero ( Moldova ); Pinot Noir, Blue Burgundy, Blue Klevner, Clevner, Klevner, Pinot Blanc, Black Burgundy ( Austria ); Pinot Cernii, Pinot Cherny ( Russia ); Pinot Noir, Burgundy, Clevner, Cortaillod, Dôle, Klävner, Klevner, Salvagnin Noir, Savagnin Noir ( Switzerland ); Burgundské Modré, Rulandské Modré ( Slovakia ); Rulandské Modré, Burgundy Modré ( Czech Republic ); Kekburgundi, Kisburgundi ( Hungary ); Black Burgundy, Franc Pineau, Gamay Beaujolais ( United States ).
+The red grape variety comes from France.
+Around 300 Synonyms testify to the old age and worldwide distribution in almost all wine-producing countries, Important or historically significant alphabetically grouped by country are for example Augustiner, Auvernas, Blue Klevner, Pinot Noir, Frühschwarzer, Klävner, Klebroth, Klevner, carrots, Moréote, Pinot Blanc, Schwarzer, Schwarzer Burgunder, Schwarzer Traminer, Pinot Noir, Süßrot ( Germany ); Auvernat, Auvernas, Auvergnat, Berligout, Bourguignon, Clevner, Formentin Noir, Morillon Noir, Mourillon, Noble Joué, Noirien Franc, Noirien Noir, Orléanais, Pignola, Pignolet, Pineau de Bourgogne, Pineau de Bourgoyne, Pineau de Chambertin Pineau Noir, Pineau de Gevrey, Plant Doré, Vert Doré ( France ); Pinot Nero ( Italy ); Cerna, Pino Ceren, Pino Fran, Pino Negru, Pino Nero ( Moldova ); Pinot Noir, Blue Burgundy, Blue Klevner, Clevner, Klevner, Black Burgundy, Black Burgundy ( Austria ); Pinot Cernii, Pinot Cherny ( Russia ); Pinot Noir, Burgundy, Clevner, Cortaillod, Dôle, Klävner, Klevner, Salvagnin Noir, Savagnin Noir ( Switzerland ); Burgundské Modré, Rulandské Modré ( Slovakia ); Rulandské Modré, Burgundy Modré ( Czech Republic ); Kekburgundi, Kisburgundi ( Hungary ); Black Burgundy, Franc Pineau, Gamay Beaujolais ( United States ).

 It may, despite seemingly suggestive synonyms or morphological or name similarities not with the varieties Béclan.
 Blauburger.
 Blaufränkisch.
 Brun Fourca.
 Gamay (Dole), Gouget Noir.
 Persan.
 Pineau d'Aunis.
 Tressot Noir or Trousseau Noir be confused.
 It is most likely the Pinot Ursorte with many game types or.
 Clone and mutations, According to 2000 done DNA analysis exists one Parent-offspring relationship between Pinot (see there in detail) and Traminer (Savagnin Blanc).
 Specifically, Traminer is assumed to be a descendant of Pinot, although the inverse relationship can not be ruled out.
 The old synonym Black Traminer points to this relationship, although at the time when this name originated, of course, no concrete knowledge existed.
 Somatic mutations are Pinot Meunier (Black Riesling) and Samtrot although the latter sometimes also counts as a mutation from the former.